Academic Program

 What graduates can do:

-- Speak and write using Standard American English.
+- Speak and write using standard American English.

 - Effectively convey meaningful information to diverse audiences using appropriate forms and media.